-Objectives: This article aims to find country-level factors that explain the rise of populist parties in European democracies.
-While populism is often connected to inequality, we not that right-wing populist parties tend to thrive on fear, including fear of job loss.
+This paper aims to find country-level factors that explain the rise of populist parties in European democracies.
+While populism is often connected to inequality, we note that right-wing populist parties tend to thrive on fear, including fear of job loss.
 If flexible labor markets mean that unemployment is dedramatized because finding a new job is easier, labor market flexibility could dampen populism and inequality may be less important.

-Methods: We run country-level fixed effects regressions on populist party vote shares in 26 European countries from 1980 to 2018.
-We use two different classifications of rightwing and left-wing populist parties and control for employment protection strictness as measured by OECD, Gini coefficients of disposable income, and a large set of control variables.

-Results: Unemployment is positively associated with left-wing populism.
+We run country-level fixed effects regressions on populist party vote shares in 26 European countries 1980-2018.
+We use two different classifications of right-wing and left-wing populist parties, and control for employment protection strictness as measured by OECD, Gini-coefficients of disposable income and a large set of control variables.
+Unemployment is positively associated with left-wing populism.
 Strict employment protection is positively associated with right-wing populism.
-Gini inequality of income is unrelated to (both types of) populism.

-Conclusion: Strong employment protection and low-income inequality may not be the most efficient way to combat right-wing populism.
-A strategy that promotes flexible labor markets, and job upgrading may be an alternative.
-More research on the link between labor market institutions and (in particular, right-wing) populism is needed.
+Gini-inequality of income is unrelated to (both types of) populism.
+Strong employment protection and low income inequality may not be the most efficient way to combat right-wing populism.
+A strategy that promotes flexible labor markets and job-upgrading may be an alternative.
+More research on the link between labor market institutions and (in particular right-wing) populism is needed.

-KEYWORDS

-Employment protection, inequality, populism, social spending, the welfare state

-&lt;sup>1Department of Economics, Lund University, Lund, Sweden

-&lt;sup>2Research Institute of Industrial Economics (IFN), Stockholm, Sweden

-&lt;sup>3Department of Economics, Örebro University, Orebro, Sweden

-This is an open access article under the terms of the Creative Commons Attribution License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited.

-© 2022 The Authors.
-Social Science Quarterly published by Wiley Periodicals LLC on behalf of Southwestern Social Science Association.

-JEL CLASSIFICATION P16, D63, D31
+Keywords: Inequality \cdot Populism \cdot The welfare state \cdot Social spending \cdot Employment protection

+JEL: P16 · D63 · D31